nancyaranda103/connect-2/README.md

 This a video Confrencing application Built using Next js and React and Typescript  with full Authentication

+Also have the ability to schedule meetings with multiple users, generate meeting id links, video and audio calls, screen sharing and so on

 Clerk js was used for auth